-Shiprock domestic violence shelter closes
+Shiprock domestic violence shelter closes its doors

 SHIPROCK — The only domestic violence shelter in the Northern Agency of the Navajo Nation has closed its doors due to funding issues.

 Reddawn George, the shelter’s finance director, confirmed Thursday that the Home for Women and Children in Shiprock had closed.